rmed/fumi/DESCRIPTION.rst

 Documentation
 -------------

-Documentation is available online at http://fumi.readthedocs.org.
+Documentation is available online at https://fumi.readthedocs.io.

-You may also build the documentation using MkDocs:
+You may also build the documentation using Sphinx:

 .. code:: shell

-    $ mkdocs build
+    $ make html

 Usage
 -----

 ::

-    usage: fumi [-h] [--version] {deploy,list,new,remove} ...
+    usage: fumi [-h] [--version] {deploy,list,new,prepare,remove} ...

     Simple deployment tool